Joy-Anna Duggar Engaged: Who Chaperoned Austin Forsyth’s Proposal?

 “Joy and Austin, congratulations!!!
 We are so excited to hear the news and can’t wait to be at the wedding!
 We love you so much. – The Vuolos,” the message read.

-According to Joy-Anna Duggar, she and Austin Forsyth can hold hands know that they’re engaged, but they’ll likely keep the Duggar family tradition alive of saving their first kiss for their wedding day.
+According to Joy-Anna Duggar, she and Austin Forsyth can hold hands now that they’re engaged, but they’ll likely keep the Duggar family tradition alive of saving their first kiss for their wedding day.
 As the International Business Times reports, Austin’s family also believes that couples shouldn’t lock lips before being pronounced husband and wife.

 The Forsyths appeared on the CMT series World’s Strictest Parents in 2009, and they revealed that they share the same religious beliefs as the Duggars.
 Austin was also taught to save his first kiss for his wedding day, and his parents also believe that dating is dangerous.
 This is why he and Joy-Anna entered into a “courtship” instead.
 The goal of a courtship is marriage, and courting couples have to adhere to strict rules.
 As mentioned above, these include always being accompanied by chaperones and limiting physical contact.

 As the Inquisitr previously reported, Joy-Anna Duggar and Austin Forsyth could get married as soon as next month.
-This means no more chaperones, and a lot more household chores for poor Jennifer and Johannah Duggar.
+This means no more chaperones and a lot more household chores for poor Jennifer and Johannah Duggar.

 [Featured Image by Duggar Family/Facebook]